 - The Regional Counsel Offices in Dallas, Atlanta or San Francisco

 - The Environmental Law Field Support Center in San Antonio

-JAGs play a vital role in the development of high-tech aircraft and weapon systems—the cutting-edge technologies needed to accomplish the aerospace missions now and certainly in the future.
-As a JAG specializing in contract and commercial law, you’ll review and revise contracts, often worth several millions of dollars.
+JAGs play a vital role in the development of high-tech aircraft and weapon systems—the cutting-edge technologies needed to accomplish the aerospace missions now and in the future.
+As a JAG specializing in contract and commercial law, you’ll review and revise contracts, often worth many millions of dollars.
 You’ll award documents and ensure compliance with federal regulations and Air Force policy.
-You’ll also serve as advisers to contracting officers.
+You’ll also serve as an advisor to contracting officers.

 The most experienced Judge Advocates may be assigned to the Commercial Litigation Field Support Center (CLFSC), which defends the Air Force in all bid protests, contract and intellectual property disputes and all contract-related litigation worldwide.
 Alternatively, experienced JAGs may be assigned to the Contract Law Field Support Center (KLFSC), which provides assistance to civilian and military attorneys on fiscal law issues and all aspects of contract formation and administration.

 As a JAG practicing overseas, you’ll have a dynamic career with opportunities to counsel on a variety of international law issues, some of which include:

 - Advising commanders on agreements governing the status of U.S. forces